How to Get the Best Travel Deals This Holiday Season

 And NEA Member Benefits partners with five outstanding rental car companies that offer great deals to NEA members.

 Take advantage of bonus offers.
 If you’re a member of loyalty programs, many offer special promotions that can help you earn more on holiday travel.
-For example, Starwood Preferred Guest members can earn one to three Starpoints by riding with Uber.
+For example, Starwood Preferred Guest members can earn Starpoints by riding with Uber.
 Likewise, if you book holiday flights on Delta, SPG Platinum and Gold members earn extra Starpoints, plus, SPG Platinum members will enjoy elite benefits, such as Priority Check-in, Priority Boarding, Unlimited Complimentary Upgrades and first checked bag free.
 And if you shop through NEA Click & Save and have accumulated WOWPoints, you can use these points to book all or part of your trip.

 Also in This Issue